mobile app bar

 NASCAR Xfinity Series driver Connor Zilisch walks back to his car after winning the Mission 200 at The Glen at Watkins Glen International.

-Much like Shane van Gisbergen has taken the NASCAR Cup Series by storm on road courses, Connor Zilisch has been setting the Xfinity Series alight.
-Only he’s doing it everywhere, winning on both ovals and road courses.
-His sixth victory of the season came Saturday at Watkins Glen, but the celebration ended in a frightening incident that left him unconscious.
+Connor Zilisch has been setting the Xfinity Series alight this season.
+His sixth victory of the year came on Saturday at Watkins Glen, but the celebration ended in a frightening incident that left him unconscious.

-The CW broadcast reported he was speaking with medical staff, while NBC Sports’ Dustin Long noted that Zilisch sat up in the ambulance en route to the infield care center.
-NASCAR officials later confirmed he was awake and alert but had been transported to a local hospital for further evaluation.
+The CW broadcast reported that Zilisch was speaking with medical staff.
+NBC Sports’ Dustin Long confirmed that Zilisch sat up in the ambulance en route to the infield care center.
+NASCAR officials later confirmed he was awake and alert but was transported to a local hospital for further evaluation.

-His father shared an update on Zilisch’s Facebook account, writing, “Connor is conscious and back to himself and in the infield care center.
-Off to hospital for further evaluation but is not in any danger.
+Zilisch’s father shared an update on his Facebook account, writing, “Connor is conscious and back to himself and in the infield care center.
+Off to [the] hospital for further evaluation, but is not in any danger.
 Will update more later this evening.”

 Fans and competitors alike voiced their concern and offered prayers, with Kyle Busch posting “@ConnorZilisch” on X.

-Zilisch was supposed to drive the No. 87 Chevrolet for Trackhouse Racing in Sunday’s Cup Series race at Watkins Glen, though his status remains uncertain as of now.
+Zilisch was supposed to drive the No. 87 Chevrolet for Trackhouse Racing in Sunday’s Cup Series race at Watkins Glen.
+However, his status remains uncertain.
 The 19-year-old has made three Cup starts this year, with a best finish of 11th at Atlanta in June.

-In Xfinity competition, he sits atop the standings with a season unmatched by his peers, consisting of six wins, twelve top-fives, and 14 top-10s.
+In the Xfinity competition, he sits atop the standings with a season consisting of six wins, 12 top-fives, and 14 top-10s.

 About the author